Strong winds and waves batter Nantucket, Martha’s Vineyard as Hurricane Erin moves out to the sea

 Although damage assessments were still underway, the low-lying islands appeared to have dodged widespread trouble.

-A tropical storm warning remained active on Bermuda, where residents and tourists were told to stay out of the water through Friday.
-But warnings along the coasts of North Carolina and Virginia were discontinued.
+A tropical storm warning was lifted for Bermuda, where residents and tourists had been told to stay out of the water through Friday.
+Warnings along the coasts of North Carolina and Virginia were also discontinued.

-Communities along the mid-Atlantic and southern New England coast could see tropical storm-force wind gusts through early Friday, according to the National Hurricane Center in Miami.
+The National Weather Service issued coastal flood warnings for places as far north as the Mid-Atlantic and New England coasts, saying that some roads could be made impassable.

-The National Weather Service issued coastal flood warnings for places as far north as New York and New Jersey.
+On Thursday night, local news outlets reported that firefighters rescued more than 50 people from cars, restaurants and bars after tidal flooding in Margate City, New Jersey.

 Beaches were closed to swimming Thursday in New York City, but more than a dozen surfers still rode waves at Rockaway Beach in Queens.
 Scott Klossner, who lives nearby, said conditions were great for experienced surfers.